martinberlin/eink-calendar/README.md

 2. Renders a free title + text
 3. Cleans screen

-UX Preview when the Espressif is online and you access the IP address:
+UX Preview when the Espressif board is online and you access the IP address:
 ![UX Preview](screenshot/preview/calendar.local.png)

-If you have a Bonjour enabled mDns discovery OS like mac or linux it should be possible to access also browsing: calendar.local
+If you have an OS with Bonjour enabled multicast DNS discovery OS like mac or linux it should be possible to access also browsing: calendar.local

 ### Our approach to make an easy E-Ink calendar

 - An endpoint on the web that prints a webpage with the contents you need displayed on Eink
 - A simple screenshot to BMP endpoint
-- The calendar will wake up every morning and read this screenshot
+- The calendar will wake up every morning or every 2 hours and read this screenshot.
+Then it will stay in deep sleep mode, consuming 1 miliamper from the battery, until it wakes up again and repeats the loop.
+- Only optionally it will stay connected and hear any requests for some minutes in case you need to render a custom website or a free text in the display.
+Otherwise it could go to sleep as soon as it renders the calendar or desired webpage.

 There is a PHP example to do this in the directory /screenshot

 ### Screenshot tool

-This screenshot tool uses composer to fetch it's libraries.
+The [screenshot tool](screenshot) uses composer to fetch it's libraries.
 Needs some kind of server to run into, and image magick installed as a PHP extension since converts the website screenshot into a BMP monochrome image.
 It simply accepts as GET variables:

 **u** = URL of the website you want to render